danlabrador/thinktech-challenge-1/README.md

 1. **Open your terminal or command prompt.**

-2. **Navigate to your project directory.** If your project is on your Desktop and named "PythonActivities", you would type:
+2. **Navigate to your project directory.** If your project is on your Desktop and named "thinktech-challenge-1", you would type:
    ```bash
    cd Desktop/thinktech-challenge-1
    ```